fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_firewall_accessproxy6.html.markdown

 * `log_blocked_traffic` - Enable/disable logging of blocked traffic.
 Valid values: `disable`, `enable`.

 * `name` - Access Proxy name.
+* `user_agent_detect` - Enable/disable to detect device type by HTTP user-agent if no client certificate provided.
+Valid values: `disable`, `enable`.

 * `vip` - Virtual IP name.
 * `dynamic_sort_subtable` - true or false, set this parameter to true when using dynamic for_each + toset to configure and sort sub-tables, please do not set this parameter when configuring static sub-tables.

 The `api_gateway` block supports:

+* `application` - SaaS application controlled by this Access Proxy.
 * `http_cookie_age` - Time in minutes that client web browsers should keep a cookie.
 Default is 60 minutes.
 0 = no time limit.
 * `http_cookie_domain` - Domain that HTTP cookie persistence should apply to.
 * `http_cookie_domain_from_host` - Enable/disable use of HTTP cookie domain from host field in HTTP.
 Valid values: `disable`, `enable`.